Temporal Outlier (Gingko Bowl from Tyler Arboretum), Availble for Auction, Tyler at Twilight,

 Tuesdays, 9:30am-10:30am, March 10 - April 28 (no class March 31)

-Get Up & Groove is a high-energy, accessible dance class focused on joy, connection, and movement, with zero emphasis on or expectation of perfection.
+Get Up & Groove is a lively dance class focused on joy, connection, and movement, with zero emphasis on or expectation of perfection.
 Open to everyone at any experience level, this class encourages sweat, laughter, and letting loose.
 No experience required.
 No fear necessary.

 Come as you are and move with us.